-Non-financial performance indicators include a e-award of an outstanding judgement from OFSTED following a November 2021 Inspection, an oversubscription in terms of student numbers, high levels of attendance, excellent exam results and the maintenance of our facilities to a high standard.
-The academy Trust has a full complement of students in all year groups and details of exam results and facilities are explained within this report.
+Non-financial performance indicators include oversubscribed student numbers and high levels of attendance, excellent exam results, and the maintenance of our facilities to a high standard.
+The Academy Trust has a full complement of students in all year groups and details of exam results and facilities are explained within this report.

-A more detailed finance review of the in year highlights is included later in this report.
+A more detailed finance review of the in-year highlights is included later in this report